subnero1/website-staging/_posts/2022-11-15-Subnero-Wireless-Integrated-Suite-ADCP-edition.md

 All of these not only makes your experience of deploying and managing multiple ADCPs easier but also drives down the costs dramatically by avoiding costly cables or frequent device retrievals, it also makes SWIS an ideal solution for subsea applications that need near-real-time access to current measurements.

+After attending a local demonstration, Bob Coutts, Survey Business Development at Bintang Subsea noted “SWIS opens up new possibilities for the efficient and reliable acquisition of subsea sensor data.”

 Contact us at info@subnero.com for more information, quotation or request for a demo.